tjesi/tjesi.github.io/_pages/conferences.md

 author_profile: true
 ---

 I have participated or will participate at the following conferences, seminars and workshops in cryptography and information security.
-If I gave a talk, then my presentation will be available under [talks](https://tjerandsilde.no/talks).
+If I gave a talk, then the event will have a @ and my presentation will be available under [talks](https://tjerandsilde.no/talks).

-**Eurocrypt 2021**: The 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
+**Eurocrypt 2021@**: The 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
 April / May, 2021 – Trondheim, Norway.

 **Norsk Kryptoseminar 2020**: January 30, 2020 – Kjeller, Norway. [wiki.math.ntnu.no/nks/nks20](https://wiki.math.ntnu.no/nks/nks20)